jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

         - Sidak: Sidak correction of the confidence intervals.
 - From `...` bootstraps: When this option is selected, the bootstrapped marginal means are calculated.
 By default, the number of replications is set to 1000.
 This can be changed into the desired number.
 - Display:
-    - Descriptive statistics: When this option is selected, the mean, standard deviation, and the sample size will be presented for each level combination of the independent variables.
+    - Descriptive statistics: When this option is selected, the mean, standard deviation, and the sample size will be displayed for each level combination of the independent variables.
     - Estimates of effect size: By selecting this option, the specific types of calculations to estimate the effect size can be specified.
         - &eta;<sup>2</sup> : When this option is selected, the Eta-squared is calculated as an estimate of the effect size.
 However, this method is considered to overestimate the population variance, making it hard to compare the effect of the same variable across different studies (Goss-Sampson, 2018).
         - partial &eta;<sup>2</sup> : When this option is selected, the Partial eta-squared is calculated as an estimate of the effect size.
 This method is considered to solve the problem of overestimation of the population variance, which makes it less difficult to compare the effect of the same variable from different studies (Goss-Sampson, 2018).